-- 1. Listen to and follow instructions from adults in school - 2.
+- 1. Listen to and follow instructions from adults in school. - 2.
 Respect other people, their property and their beliefs - 3.
-Keep hands, feet and objects to yourself
+Walk quietly around school - 4.
+Keep hands, feet and objects to yourself.

 Rules give us guidance on how we should behave at school.